1 1 1 1 1 1

 1970 Cutlass Supreme Y79 SX W-32 Convertible

-time when they were a consistent daily sight.
-My family (especially my Dad)
+were a consistent daily sight, my family (especially my dad) was an Olds family,

-88 Royale sedan.
-My Mum got into the game a bit late, but entered with her
+My Mom got into the game a bit late, but by 1975 she entered with the purchase

-75 Cutlass coupe.
-I have owned many Oldsmobiles throughout the years,
+of a brand new Cutlass coupe.
+I myself have owned many Oldsmobiles over the

-(my wife owned a 72 Supreme coupe, unfortunately for her 30th anniversary
+years, my wife also owned a 72 Supreme coupe, that unfortunately was in an

-so now concentrating on the preservation of my documented 70 SX W32
+primary focus has been on the preservation of my 70 SX W32 convertible

 I would love to babble on and on about my love and passion for cars, but